KFUO (AM): Early programming

-Initially the station broadcast two programs each week and shared the 550 kHz frequency with station KSD (now KTRS), which was owned by the St. Louis Post Dispatch.
+Initially the station shared 550 kHz with station KSD (now KTRS), owned by the St. Louis Post Dispatch, and broadcast two programs each week, on Sundays and Wednesdays.
 In 1927, the Federal Radio Commission moved KFUO to a time share with station KFVE (later KWK) at 1280 kHz, but reversed that decision a month later.
 That same year the station moved to the new campus of Concordia Seminary in Clayton.
 The $50,000 cost of the new facilities and 1000-watt transmitter was funded by the Lutheran Laymen's League.
 The League also agreed to provide $20,000 to $25,000 annually for operations.
 Under the agreement, which had been accepted by the LCMS convention on June 15, 1926, the station was placed under the authority of the seminary's Board of Control.
 The new facilities were dedicated, and broadcasting begun, on May 29, 1927.

 By 1928 the station was broadcasting 21 hours per week.
 Under the terms of the shared frequency arrangement with KSD, KSD had 80% of the broadcast time while KFUO had 20%.
 In 1936, KFUO petitioned the Federal Communications Commission (FCC) to allow it to use 50% of the time and increase its transmitter power to 5,000 watts, and in September of that year KSD petitioned the FCC to move KFUO to a different frequency so that KSD would have exclusive rights to the 550 kHz frequency.
 While the FCC was considering both petitions, Elzey Roberts, the publisher of the St. Louis Star-Times, offered to buy KFUO for $100,000, but the offer was declined.
 In March 1938, the FCC denied both petitions.
 KFUO appealed, but the United States Court of Appeals for the District of Columbia affirmed the decision in 1939.

-Changing frequencies
+Frequency changes

-In 1940, KFUO petitioned the FCC to move it to the 830 kHz frequency and to increase its transmitter power to 5,000 watts.
-The FCC approved the move to 830 kHz on July 1, 1940.
-The request for the 5,000-watt transmitter was approved in November of that year, but the new transmitter did not become operational until September 1941.
+In 1940, KFUO petitioned the FCC to move to daytime-only operation on 830 kHz, and increase its transmitter power to 5,000 watts.
+The FCC approved the move to 830 kHz on July 1, 1940, and the 5,000-watt power increase on November of that year.
+But the new transmitter did not become operational until September 1941.